menashabs/menashabs/README.md

 ### :woman_technologist: About Me :

-:woman_student: I am an undergraduate following the B.Sc.
+:woman_student: I am a graduate who followed the B.Sc.
 (Honors) in Statistics Degree

 :star_struck: Passionate about creating insights from data